Approaching the prescribed Gaussian curvature by discrete conformality: Abstract

 \section{Abstract}

-We propose a discrete approach to approximate the solution for the prescribed Gaussian curvature problem in 2-dimensional manifolds, based on the notion of discrete conformality.
-Our approach gives a convenient way to numerically compute the solution by minimizing a convex functional.
+We propose a discrete approach for approximating solutions to the prescribed Gaussian curvature problem in two-dimensional manifolds, based on the notion of discrete conformality.
+Our approach provides an efficient numerical method to compute the solution by minimizing a convex functional.